There are several big dynamics at play that will affect health IT this year, such as:

 Much is changing in 2018 as well.
 To fulfill IT's expanding roles of strategy enablement and digital transformation, providers must also utilize exponential or disruptive technologies such as cloud computing, machine learning, and the Internet of Things (IoT) to reimagine key customer journeys and the associated internal processes required to digitize those journeys.
 In addition, we must fully leverage approaches such as Agile development utilizing Lean principles.

-We'll be detailing the top 10 health care IT challenges for 2018 during a webconference on Jan.
-18, and prevalent themes across many of our top picks include the use of expanded data sources combined with advanced analytics approaches to generate new insights and potential actions—of course, accompanied by the need to appropriately address security concerns.
+We've outlined the top 10 health care IT challenges for 2018 in our on-demand presentation.
+It provides a deep dive into many of the prevalent themes of the posts above, including how the use of expanded data sources and advanced analytics approaches are generating new insights, and how to appropriately address security concerns.